nasa-gibs/onearth/src/test/README.md

 13. Overwriting IDX files whose checksums do not match those of corresponding files in S3 using the `-c` (`--checksum`) argument
 14. Deleting all configs from a directory when syncing with an empty S3 bucket (not in use: commented out)
 15. Deleting all IDX files from a directory when syncing with an empty S3 bucket (not in use: commented out)

+## WMTS/TWMS Helper Scripts Tests:

+1. Converting from a Tiled WMS box to WMTS tile using `twmsbox2wmts.py`
+2. Converting from a WMTS tile to a Tiled WMS box using `wmts2twmsbox.py` with the `--scale_denominator` option
+3. Converting from a WMTS tile to a Tiled WMS box using `wmts2twmsbox.py` with the `--top_left_bbox` option
+4. Using both scripts to convert from a Tiled WMS box to a WMTS tile and back to a Tiled WMS box, using the `--scale_denominator` option for `wmts2twmsbox.py`
+5. Using both scripts to convert from a Tiled WMS box to a WMTS tile and back to a Tiled WMS box, using the `--top_left_bbox` option for `wmts2twmsbox.py`
+6. Using both scripts to convert from a WMTS tile to a Tiled WMS box and back to a WMTS tile, using the `--scale_denominator` option for `wmts2twmsbox.py`
+7. Using both scripts to convert from a WMTS tile to a Tiled WMS box and back to a WMTS tile, using the `--top_left_bbox` option for `wmts2twmsbox.py`